grpc/proposal/A59-audit-logging.md

 The audit logger configuration is also placed inside each individual RBACs.
 The list of configured audit loggers will all be invoked by an RBAC filter when the audit condition is met.
 This is analogus to the semantics that all access loggers will be run after the response is sent.
+It's a repeated field here since allowing multiple audit loggers is useful when users plan to roll out a new logger.
+By also keeping the existing logger along for a period they will be able to prevent interruption.

 Some readers may immediately notice that since an HTTP filter chain can contain an arbitrary number of RBAC filters, more than one of them could meet its audit